Magnitude 7.0 Earthquake Shakes Alaska, Damaging Roads, Buildings

 In Anchorage, Alaska, people took refuge under tables and fled outdoors on Friday morning, as a magnitude 7.0 earthquake struck just north of the city.

-Some roads, bridges and buildings have been damaged, and schools and some businesses are shuttered for the day.
-Gov. Bill Walker has issued a declaration of disaster.
+Some roads, bridges and buildings have been damaged, and some businesses are shuttered for the day.
+Schools have been evacuated and parents told to pick up their children — a challenge, in some cases, given the traffic jams that quickly formed across the city.

-Anchorage police report "major infrastructure damage" across the city.
+Alaska Gov. Bill Walker has issued a declaration of disaster.
+Anchorage police report "major infrastructure damage."
 "Many homes and buildings are damaged," the police department says.
 "Many roads and bridges are closed."

 A tsunami warning was temporarily issued for coastal regions of Cook Inlet and the Southern Kenai Peninsula, but it has since been canceled.